Vertex Cuts: Introduction

-For the Farey graph vertex cuts yield a tree decomposition but edge cuts do not, see Figure~\ref{fig:Farey}.
+\begin{exam} For the Farey graph vertex cuts yield a tree decomposition but edge cuts do not, see Figure~\ref{fig:Farey}.
 This example was pointed out to us by Hamish Short.
 This graph is obtained by taking an ideal triangle in the hyperbolic plane and then taking all translates of this triangle under the group of isometries generated by reflexions in the three sides.
 One obtains a graph, in which the vertices are the translates of the vertices of the triangle.
 All of these will lie in the boundary of the plane, which will be a circle in the disc model.
 The edges of the graph will be the translates of the edges of the triangle.
 The vertices of any edge will form a $2$-separator.
 In this graph every vertex has infinite valency.
 The structure tree is easy to see.
 There will be one orbit of vertices corresponding to the separating edges.
 The other orbit corresponds to the triangles.
 For each such triangle there will be three edges of the structure tree joining the vertex corresponding to the triangle to the three vertices corresponding to its boundary edges.
 The structure tree is essentially the dual graph to the tessellation of the hyperbolic plane.
-This dual graph is a tree since each edge of the original graph is separating.
+This dual graph is a tree since each edge of the original graph is separating. \end{exam}

 In developing our theory we give a set of axioms that it is sufficient for a set of vertex cuts to satisfy in order that a structure tree can be constructed.
 In Figure~\ref{fig:2block} removing any two of the central four vertices will leave two components.
 The $12$ components thus obtained satisfy the axioms of a \emph{cut system}.
 The $12$ cuts are not \emph {nested} with each other.
-Thus if one takes two cuts $C, D$ such that $NC, ND$ are the two distinct diagonal pairs, then $C\cap D, C \cap D^*, C^*\cap D, C^*\cap D^*$ are all non-empty intersections.
-If we restrict to the components obtained by removing two adjacent vertices in the central cycle then we obtain a nested cut system, and the cuts in this system can be regarded as the directed edges of the structure tree.
+Thus if one takes two cuts $C, D$ such that $NC, ND$ are the two distinct diagonal pairs, then $C\cap D, C \cap D^*, C^*\cap D, C^*\cap D^*$ are all non-empty.
+But if we restrict the cut system to the components obtained by removing a separator in $\cs=\{\{ x_1, x_2\},\{ x_2, x_3\},\{ x_3, x_4\},\{ x_4, x_1\}\}$ (later these will be referred to as ``optimally nested cuts'') then we obtain a cut system in which all pairs of cuts are nested.
+The cuts in such a system can be regarded as the directed edges of the structure tree.

 If $X$ is an infinite graph with more than one vertex end and $k$ is the smallest integer for which there is a vertex cut $C$ such that $|NC| = k$ and $NC$ separates two ends then there is a set of such vertex cuts which satisfies the axioms.